kriber82/AdventOfCraft2024/exercise/kotlin/day10/thoughts.md

 - Let's get rid of the unneccesary list first
 - Next: Check if we can remove the third branch
 - Next: Let's move the decision about floor steps out of the loop
+  - I'm tempted to introduce some kind of strategy for increasing and decreasing based on presence of the 🧝, but for two cases this seems to be overkill
+  -

 ## Open points